tomcam/vuepress.github.io/cheatsheet.md

-# Cheatsheet: Checklist for creating a VuePress site
+# Cheatsheet: Checklist for creating a VuePress

+Here's the bare minimumm you need to get a VuePress site up and running from scratch using the default theme.

-## Set up the project directory
+## Set up the project directory, MacOS version

 * [Create a directory](/creating-the-directories-for-your-vuepress-site.md) for your project.
 For example, if your project is at `~/mybook`: